-Make sure your skin is clean, dry, and room temperature.
+Make sure your skin is super dry and clean.

 If you’ve just worked out or showered, wait 10-20 minutes before waxing.
-Moisture, sweat, and body oil all make the wax less effective, but dry, super clean skin and hair help it work its magic.
+Moisture, sweat, and body oil all make the wax less effective.
+If necessary, apply talc-free baby powder to soak up moisture before waxing.

 Do a spot test.

-Apply a single wax strip to a non-pubic area of your body (like your thigh) and rip it off to see how your skin reacts.
-Apply the post-wax cloth in another area (like your inner forearm) to test out its ingredients.
-You should be able to tell within a couple of minutes whether or not the formulas react well with your skin.
-To be extra safe, wait 24 hours to make sure there is no unexpected reaction later.
+Apply a wax strip to another area of your body (like your arm or thigh) and rip it off to see how your skin reacts.
+You should be able to tell within a couple of minutes if the formula reacts well with your skin—to be extra safe, wait 24 hours.

-Waxing hurts, especially pubic waxing—it’s an inevitable fact, but you’re brave and you can do this!
-Take deep breaths, maybe do a little meditating, or, to be really prepared, take an over-the-counter pain reliever 30 minutes before you wax.
+Waxing hurts, especially pubic waxing, but you’re brave and you can do this.
+Before you start, take deep breaths, turn on relaxing music, or, to be really prepared, take an over-the-counter pain reliever 30 minutes before you wax.